tim-kuiper/tim-kuiper.github.io/cv.md

 # Profile
 * Driven engineer with nearly 7 years of experience working in medium-sized private cloud environments, with a focus on Linux and Containerization
-* Loves working with everything containers
 * Skilled in standardizing automation practices within complex infrastructures and environments
 * Tries to keep up on all the new stuff by reading up on the k8s blog, learnk8s.io, kubernetes architect, kubesploit etc
-* Looking for opportunities to help and improve businesses with their IT infrastructure as a DevOps/Platform/SR/Software engineer with a focus on Kubernetes and Linux.
 * In my spare time I like to try out new stuff, mostly on my homelab.
 I will try to do more (public) projects in the future so please check out my Github repository.
 I already created a simple cryptocurrency trading bot in Python, the project is open source so please use it if you're interested!

 <br>